 This ranking represents the proportion of tracts that are greater than or lower than a tract of interest in terms of social vulnerability.
 For example, an SVI ranking of 0.85 signifies that 85% of tracts in the state or nation are less vulnerable than the tract of interest and that 15% of tracts in the state or nation are more vulnerable.

-(A query with the Social Vulnerability Index (Overall) filter set to display crashes with an SVI below .5126, and sidebar metrics displaying the distribution of crashes in the SVI Overall, and Transportation Index and Groups.)
+(A query with the SVI (Overall Vulnerability) filter set to display crashes with an SVI less than or equal to .6031, and sidebar metrics displaying the distribution of crashes in the SVI Overall, and Transportation Index and Groups.)

 Available SVI Filters/Metrics